Plants vs. Zombies Heroes

-Plants vs. Zombies Heroes is a digital collectible card game in the Plants vs. Zombies series, developed by PopCap Games and published by Electronic Arts.
+Plants vs. Zombies Heroes is a digital collectible card game and the fifth main installment in the Plants vs. Zombies series, developed by PopCap Games and published by Electronic Arts.
 On March 10, 2016, it underwent a soft launch in some countries on iOS, before being internationally released on October 18, 2016.
-This is the first mobile release in the Plants vs Zombies series in which players can play on either the Plant team or the Zombie team.
+Heroes is the first mobile release in the Plants vs Zombies series in which players can play on either the Plant team or the Zombie team, with the former pursuing the latter under Crazy Dave's leadership following the Hero-Tron 3000's malfunction.